Admissions Policies and Procedures

 Admission can be granted to others by the Director of Admissions and Outreach (Board Policy 20-50).
 The College prohibits discrimination in its admission, employment, and educational programs or activities on the basis of race, color, sex, religion, creed, national origin, age, ancestry, marital status, sexual orientation, arrest record, military status or unfavorable military discharge, citizenship status, and physical or mental handicap or disability (Board Policy 20-5).

 Prospective students need to apply to the Office of Admissions and Outreach.
-Students should submit official transcripts from high schools and colleges or universities they have attended.
+Students must also submit official transcripts from high schools and colleges or universities they have attended.

 No entrance exams are required for admission; however, entrance exam information is helpful to college advisors who assist students with their educational planning.
-Students are encouraged to submit national college entrance tests such as the ACT.
+Students are encouraged to submit national college entrance tests such as the ACT or SAT.
 Placement tests in reading, writing and mathematics may be needed.

 Registration Services